-On the note of driving in Madeira, we rented a car for the month that we were there and I am so glad that we did!
-I seriously recommend renting a car in Madeira.
+On the note of driving in Madeira, we rented a car for the month that we were there (and if you’re going to want to do anything in this guide, you’ll want a car for sure.
+Spending 3 weeks in Madeira without a car is going to feel very limited.)
 You’ll want a car to have the freedom to explore all corners of this little island.

 This is one of the hilliest (is that a word??) places that I have EVER been to.
 If you’re not used to driving a manual, try to rent an automatic because taking these heels on a stick shift was a bit terrifying at times, and I wasn’t even the one driving.

 You’ll also find that there are a lot of tunnels.
 Basically, in Madeira, they figured to save themselves the time of going over all the mountains and instead they’d tunnel through them.
 You can avoid the tunnels and drive the coastal road for a time, but you will also spend a lot of your time in the car in tunnels.
 (We even hiked through several tunnels that were human-sized!)

 If you’re only staying in Funchal, chances are you’ll find plenty of food options.
 There are a lot of restaurants on Happy Cow in Funchal that I didn’t get a chance to try because we didn’t actually stay around Funchal longer than a day or two.
 However, when you’re in other parts of the island, vegan options will be scarce.
 It’s common to not even have milk alternatives, let alone proper meals.
 We ate a LOT of vegetable pasta.